-Pursuant to Spanish Patent Law, the right in an invention is initially owned by the inventor or inventors, with an exception comprising inventions arisen in the framework of a working relationship between the employer and the inventor/employee.
+According to Spanish Patent Law, the right to an invention is initially owned by the inventor or inventors, with an exception comprising inventions arisen in the framework of a working relationship between the employer and the inventor/employee.

-That said, there are key aspects on how the invention disclosure has to be notified from the inventor/employee to the employer, its contents, timing and effects of non-compliance by the employee of the invention disclosure protocol, which are not contemplated by the law and are essential for the employer not to jeopardize its right to protect the notified invention through the patents system.
+There are key aspects on how the invention disclosure has to be notified from the inventor/employee to the employer, its contents, timing and effects of non-compliance by the employee of the invention disclosure protocol, which are not contemplated by the law and are essential for the employer to enforce his right to protect the notified invention through the patents system.

 In the field of employee inventions, in ABG we advise our clients: